What is Remote Sales Coaching?

 Covid-19 has changed the world and whilst that may seem a little melodramatic, we genuinely believe things will take a long time to get back to where they were before the current pandemic.

-Like many other workers throughout the UK, Salespeople are being severely affected in terms of the new restrictions on their day to day activities.
+Like many other workers throughout the world, Sales Reps are being severely affected in terms of the new restrictions on their day to day activities.
 Given the nature of Sales, they may quickly become restless and frustrated unless they are kept busy and doing meaningful work.

 For us “meaningful work” is the key to this.
 Meaningful work is work that utilises the skills, experience and knowledge of the Salespeople and provides an outcome that they and others see value in.

 Now that more and more Sales Teams are working from home, keeping these people busy for 40+ hours per week is a challenge for many company leaders.

 Here’s a quick and simple guide to sales coaching and remote sales training activities you can get your Salespeople working on that will provide real value when we come out of the current mess we are in.